 That's where Qantas Points Club steps in, offering benefits tailored to less-regular jetsetters, but which can still prove useful to those wider-travelled.

 For example, all Qantas Points Club members can earn status credits on flights booked using Qantas Points, which may help them progress to Silver, Gold, Platinum, or even Platinum One.

 Most Qantas Points earned on the ground can help reach and retain Points Club: whether that's shopping with a Qantas-partnered credit card, through partners such as Woolworths and BP, or even a spot of online shopping via hundreds of other partners.

-Here's the Executive Traveller executive summary on the Qantas Points Club.
+Here's the Executive Traveller executive summary on the Qantas Points Club, and Points Club Plus.

 Qantas Points Club vs Qantas Points Club Plus

 Earn 150,000 Qantas Points in your Qantas Frequent Flyer membership year and you'll automatically gain Qantas Points Club membership.